shbnmzr/INQ0091104-LFN/README.md

 ### LinkPrediction Module

 The `LinkPrediction.py` module implements workflows for predicting missing edges in graphs.
-It evaluates methods like Common Neighbors, Jaccard Coefficient, and Adamic-Adar using metrics such as AUC and precision.
+It evaluates methods like **Common Neighbors**, **Jaccard Coefficient**, **Adamic-Adar Index**, and **Preferential Attachment** using metrics such as AUC, Accuracy, Precision, Recall, F1 Score, and Average Precision.